Change your observation culture and see a real difference!

 James, the Postgraduate Certificate in Education (PGCE) student we interviewed recently, called his observation lessons ‘elaborate’ – showing the extra work he put in.
 And even scheduled recordings on mobile devices will lead to the same problem – putting some lessons above others!

-The problem with this approach is that there’s no role for teacher progress.
+The problem with show lessons is that there’s no role for teacher progress.
 The teacher just sees the lesson as a hurdle to jump over before they can relax and go back to their usual teaching.
 If the observation goes well, some observers assume that the teacher doesn’t need any development for the next year – despite the fact that we all know the truth of Dylan William’s famous quote, “every teacher needs to improve, not because they are not good enough, but because they can be even better.”

 This is a key area that we’ve been working on with our partner schools.
-We don’t want teachers producing one-off special lessons.
+We don’t want teachers producing one-off special show lessons.
 We also don’t want them burning themselves out trying to make sure that every lesson is of this standard.
 We want teachers to be confident using our discreet 360-degree video cameras to share their real lessons, warts and all.
 This means they can share the good bits where they made a difference with a previously challenging student.
 They can ask for help when they felt an explanation didn’t work.
 And they can compare parallel classes or watch colleagues teaching the same students and work out which strategies help learning.

 As well as leading to real teacher development (and for those thinking about the next OFSTED framework in England, this goes to the heart of the implementation focus), this also re-engages teachers in their teaching.